Okafor-Ifeanyi/blog-CLI/README.md

 ## Limitations
-1. Non-Persistent Storage:
+1. Non-Persistent Storage: <br>
     •	All blog posts are stored in memory and will be lost once the program exits.
 	•	To make the data persistent, you could use a database or write to a file.
-2. Basic Input Validation:
+2. Basic Input Validation: <br>
 	•	Assumes valid input for options and prompts.
 	•	Additional validation may be needed for production use.

->> Thank you for using My Blog CLI.
-Goodbye!
+>> Thank you for using My Blog CLI. <br>
 >> _Author: *Okafor Ifeanyi*_ <br>
 >> Check Out My [LinkedIn](www.linkedin.com/in/ifeanyi-okafor-bio)